 Students must complete a total of 120 surgical procedures as delineated below.
 Students must complete a minimum of 30 cases in General Surgery, 20 of which must be in the first scrub role.
 The remaining 10 cases may be performed in either the first or second scrub role.
 Students must complete a minimum of 90 cases in various surgical specialties, excluding General Surgery, 60 which must be performed in the first scrub role.
 The additional 30 cases may be performed in either the first or second scrub role.
 A minimum of 60 surgical specialty cases must be performed in the first scrub role and distributed amongst a minimum of four surgical specialties.
 A minimum of 10 cases in the first scrub role must be completed in each of the required minimum of four surgical specialties (40 cases total required).
 The additional 20 cases in the first scrub role may be distributed amongst any one surgical specialty or multiple surgical specialties.
 The remaining 30 cases may be performed in either the first or second scrub role.
-Observations must be documented but are not counted.
-Diagnostic endoscopy cases and vaginal delivery cases can be counted toward the maximum number of second scrub role cases.
+Diagnostic endoscopy cases and vaginal delivery cases are not mandatory.
+However, up to 10 diagnostic endoscopic cases and five vaginal delivery cases can be counted toward the maximum number of second scrub role cases.
 Vaginal delivery cases must be documented in the category of Labor and Delivery rather than in the OB/GYN specialty.
 These are requirements of the Revised "Surgical Rotation Case Requirements," Core Curriculum for Surgical Technology, 6th Ed.